Our Services

 Helpful Resources

-Usually no, 140/90 by itself is not an ER emergency, but it is stage 2 hypertension and should not be ignored; sit quietly for 5 minutes and recheck using correct technique, then arrange prompt follow-up if it stays high.
+A blood pressure reading of 140/90 is not typically an ER emergency, but it does fall into stage 2 hypertension and should not be ignored.
+Sit quietly for 5 minutes, recheck using correct technique, and arrange prompt medical follow-up if it remains elevated.

-Go to the ER if your pressure reaches 180/120 or if you have symptoms like chest pain, shortness of breath, severe headache, vision changes, weakness or numbness, confusion, trouble speaking, or fainting.
-There are several factors and important next steps about causes, home monitoring, lifestyle changes, and when medication may be needed, which you can find below.
+When to go to the ER: Seek emergency care immediately if your blood pressure reaches 180/120 or higher, or if you experience chest pain, shortness of breath, severe headache, vision changes, weakness or numbness, confusion, trouble speaking, or fainting — these may signal a hypertensive crisis.

 The short answer is: usually no — but it should not be ignored.